• remarkable muscle development and leanness

 - Big amount of wool

 Head without horns.
-Texel has a wide white face with a flat head, muzzle tight with black nostrils and eyelids.
+Texel has a wide white face with a flat head, a muzzle tight with black nostrils and eyelids.
 Head length is about one and a way of its width.

 The head should be covered by short white hair while wool says the line that begins behind the ears.
 TEKS should have a deep line of the jaw, the teeth should be properly to meet the jaw and gums.
 Even when set jaw with teeth that have a combined wide solid carrier bite.
 Teeth lambs are set back and behind the right upper jaw.